 How are readers not warmed by Arrington’s disarming humanity?

-Gary Bergera: Arrington passed away before the first volumes of the Joseph Smith Papers series began appearing.
+I think he would see this as a vindication of his and his colleagues’ approach to Church history.
+Leonard Arrington passed away before the first volumes of the Joseph Smith Papers series began appearing.
 But, based on his support of Dean Jessee’s earlier editions of Smith’s papers, I think it’s safe to say that Arrington would’ve been elated to see the publication of a scholarly edition of the papers of the founder of the LDS Church published under the official imprimatur of the Church.
-I think he would see this as vindication of his and his colleagues’ approach to Church history.

 I can’t say there are events in the lives of each man that I’d like to witness.
 But I would love to ask them each a few questions.

 To Arrington: How did you really feel about the redefining of your job from Church Historian to Director of the History Division and about the relocation of the History Division from LDS headquarters in Salt Lake City to the campus of Brigham Young University?